A semen analysis measures the amount of semen a man produces and determines the number and quality of sperm in the semen sample.

 - A man whose mother took the medicine diethylstilbestrol (DES) during her pregnancy with him has a greater-than-normal risk of being unable to father a child (infertile).

 - Other fertility testing, including sperm penetration, the presence of antisperm antibodies, or analysis after sexual intercourse (postcoital), may be recommended for infertility problems.
-For more information, see the topic Infertility Testing.
+To learn more, see the topic Infertility Testing.

 Pagana KD, Pagana TJ (2010).
 Mosby’s Manual of Diagnostic and Laboratory Tests, 4th ed.
 St. Louis: Mosby Elsevier.